 Unsurprisingly given that he spent most of his career at both clubs, Lewandowski is Der Klassiker's all-time top goalscorer with 32 goals to his name.

-The rest of the list is dominated by former Bayern Munich players with Gerd Muller having scored 15 times in the fixture and Thomas Muller netting on 12 occasions as of April 2022.
+The rest of the list is dominated by former Bayern Munich players with Gerd Muller having scored 15 times in the fixture, while Thomas Muller is now just one behind his namesake on 14 after his brace in the most recent Der Klassiker.